 The offices of EarthKind Architects, LLC were located in Boston’s pricey Financial District, a testament to the success of the firm that specialized in environmentally sensitive building design.
 The firm’s earliest clients had seen the commitment to sustainable development as an extravagance.
 But what had once been a fad became a mainstream trend, as businesses, the health care industry, and educational bodies began to recognize the cost savings of energy-efficiency; the environmental advantages of using sustainable materials; and the health benefits of reducing employee exposure to the harmful chemicals in paints, carpeting, and other construction materials.
-EarthKind was on the leading edge of these design strategies and in demand by developers and institutions across the country, and newly minted partner, Sean Burke, was one of its shining stars, though the look on his boss’s face told him that his light may to be dimming.
+EarthKind was on the leading edge of these design strategies and in demand by developers and institutions across the country, and Sean Burke, was one of its shining stars, though the look on his boss’s face told him that his light may to be dimming.

-As far as days at the office went, it was routine: engineers informed his team that they were going to be late delivering construction drawings for the Pittsburgh project, contractors had misread plans for the Yale dormitory building, and all of his clients were changing their minds about something.
-Typical.
-At 6:45, Sean packed his briefcase at the end of the workday and left the office.
+Still stinging from the unlubricated reaming from Gwen, Sean packed his briefcase at the end of the workday and left the office.
 He decided to attribute his recent experiences—the nightly nightmare and the shaving companion—and his shortened temper to stress at work and loneliness in his private life, the latter condition having begun three months ago when his almost-but-not-quite fiancée, Rachel, dumped him, claiming his need to understand everything about everything and his aversion to spontaneity were making her crazy.
 That and she wanted to move in with Edward, the lawyer who represented her in her divorce from her husband the previous year.
 The abrupt departure of the woman he fully expected to marry was an emotional gut punch, one from which Sean still hadn’t been able to rise from the canvas.

 “Hi, Sid,” Sean said to the aging, affable doorman as he entered his apartment building.